-Besides chronic diseases and heart conditions, a few other specific problems should be explicitly investigated when taking the history of a patient with COPD:
+Besides chronic diseases and heart conditions, other specific problems should be explicitly investigated when taking the history of a patient with COPD:

 - Allergy history.
 Asthma and other allergic syndromes that affect the respiratory system can worsen (or mimic) COPD.
-There is a great deal of functional and pathological overlap between asthma and COPD, resulting in asthma-COPD overlap syndrome (Harding et al., 2020). - Symptoms of clinical depression.
+There is a great deal of functional and pathologic overlap between asthma and COPD, resulting in asthma-COPD overlap syndrome (Harding et al., 2022). - Symptoms of clinical depression.
 Depression is more common in people with chronic illnesses such as COPD.
-Symptoms of anxiety and depression-such as poor appetite, persistent sadness, inability to focus, restlessness, lethargy, poor self-image, somnolence, suicidal ideation, thoughts of harming self, exhaustion, self-loathing, unexplained weight loss, and insomnia-may be found in the medical history and have been treated effectively by pulmonary rehabilitation (CESD-R, 2021; Vikjord, 2020).
+Symptoms of anxiety and depression-such as poor appetite, persistent sadness, inability to focus, restlessness, lethargy, poor self-image, somnolence, suicidal ideation, thoughts of harming self, exhaustion, self-loathing, unexplained weight loss, and insomnia-may be found in the medical history and have been treated effectively by pulmonary rehabilitation (CESD-R, 2024; GOLD, 2025).